Jan Scott (Artistic Director)

 Kim Perlich (Costume Director)

-Kim is delighted to return to her role of Costumer for The King’s Players.
-She started with TKP in 2001 as co-founder of the group and costumer for its first production, Oklahoma!
-She has since designed and created costumes for TKP’s Bye Bye Birdie, Meet Me in St. Louis, Good News!, Crazy for You, Cinderella, Children of Eden, 42nd Street, The Sound of Music, Guys and Dolls, Kiss Me Kate, Once On This Island, The Little Mermaid and Mary Poppins.
+Kim started with TKP in 2001 as Co-founder of the group and costumer for its first production, Oklahoma!
+She has since designed and created costumes for TKP’s Bye Bye Birdie, Meet Me in St. Louis, Good News!, Crazy for You, Cinderella, Children of Eden, 42nd Street, The Sound of Music, Guys and Dolls, Kiss Me Kate, Once On This Island, The Little Mermaid, Mary Poppins and Our Favorite Things: Movie Musicals.
 Kim’s real-life occupation doesn’t take her far away from the sewing machine.
 As a self-employed wedding designer, she plays ‘costumer’ to bridal parties throughout the Chicagoland area and beyond.
 When not threading a needle, Kim and her husband, Hans, travel the country with the goal of riding every major roller coaster in America!

 Mitch Johnson (Orchestra Director)